 Principle 3: Work to ease the burdens of others

-It is easy to grow complacent when our wives takes the lead in handling so many of the affairs of the home.
-King Benjamin could have grown just as complacent, he was the king after all, few people would have questioned him if he demanded a few taxes and built himself a nice palace.
-Yet he did not seek gold, silver, riches, prisoners, slaves or taxes, he worked so that nobody else had to be burdened.
+It is easy to grow complacent when our wives take the lead in handling so many of the affairs of the home.
+King Benjamin could have grown just as complacent, he was the king, after all, few people would have questioned him if he demanded a few taxes and built himself a nice palace.
+Yet he did not seek gold, silver, riches, prisoners, slaves, or taxes, he worked so that nobody else had to be burdened.

 Principle 4: Do not boast or accuse

 Yet, my brethren, I have not done these things that I might boast, neither do I tell these things that thereby I might accuse you; but I tell you these things that ye may know that I can answer a clear conscience before God this day.

 Behold, I say unto you that because I said unto you that I had spent my days in your service, I do not desire to boast, for I have only been in the service of God.
 And behold, I tell you these things that ye may learn wisdom; that ye may learn that when ye are in the service of your fellow beings ye are only in the service of your God.

 Behold, ye have called me your king; and if I, whom ye call your king, do labor to serve you, then ought not ye to labor to serve one another?Mosiah 2:15-18